European AI sovereignty

 - Invisible dependencies.
 Modern compute platforms include management controllers, firmware stacks, signed driver chains, and remote management tooling.
 These are often opaque to end users but are part of the real security boundary and the real dependency boundary.

 A mature approach treats sovereignty as risk-managed resilience, not purity.
-Total independence is unrealistic for most states, and in many cases would be cost-ineffective.
-The objective should be to reduce the probability that external actors can unilaterally degrade capability, and to reduce the blast radius when supply shocks occur.
+Total independence is unrealistic for most states and often cost-ineffective.
+The objective is to reduce the probability that external actors can unilaterally degrade capability, and to reduce the blast radius when supply shocks occur.
 Practical measures include:

 - Trusted procurement and attestation.
 Require verifiable supply chain documentation, secure boot, hardware attestation where feasible, and explicit firmware update policies.
 Treat firmware as a controlled dependency, not a vendor convenience.